prajjwal77/Movie-Watch-List-App/README.md

-Developed a dynamic web application for managing a personalized movie watchlist.
-The application allow the user create a movie watchlist, priorities the movie(low, average and high) and also rate the movies.
+Utilized (Java, Spring Framework, Thymeleaf, HTML, CSS, REST API's) Developed a dynamic web application to managing a personalized movie watchlist.
+Application allow the user to create a movie watchlist, priorities the movie(low, average, high) and also rate the movie.